-The Company repaid £668.8 million (2022: £656.4 million) of debt in the year. £740.8 million of new debt was raised in the year (2022: £100.5 million).
+The Company repaid £487.1 million (2023: £668.8 million) of debt in the year. £1,379.5 million of new debt was raised in the year (2023: £740.8 million).
 The monies raised were lent to AWSL on a back-to-back basis.
-As at 31 March 2023 the Company had cash and deposits amounting to £6.7 million (2022: £2.8 million).
+As at 31 March 2024 the Company had cash and deposits amounting to £2.3 million (2023: £6.7 million).

 The Company is a wholly owned subsidiary of AWG Group Limited and was put in place in 2002, when AWSL's covenanted and ring-fenced debt structure was established.
 The AWSFG provides protection for the customers of the principal trading company in the group, AWSL, and bond holders of the Company from risks associated with other non-regulated Anglian Water Group companies outside of the ring-fence.

-The Anglian Water Group, whose ultimate parent company is Anglian Water Group Limited, operates a threetier debt structure, referred to as OpCo, MidCo and HoldCo.
-The aim of this company is to raise debt and lend it to its parent company in the OpCo part of the structure in order to maintain a certain net debt to capital ratio (net debt expressed as a percentage of Anglian Water's regulated capital value).
+The Anglian Water Group, whose ultimate parent company is Anglian Water Group Limited, operates a three tier debt structure, referred to as OpCo, MidCo and HoldCo.
+The aim of this company is to raise debt and lend it to its parent company in the OpCo part of the structure in order to maintain a certain net debt to capital ratio (net debt expressed as a percentage of Anglian Water's regulatory capital value (RCV)).
+RCV has been developed, by Ofwat, for regulatory purposes and is primarily used in setting price limits.
 As such the KPI for AWSF is the related net debt to capital ratio.

-At 31 March 2023 Anglian Water's net debt to capital value was 66 per cent (2022: 65 per cent).
+At 31 March 2024 Anglian Water's net debt to capital value was 69 per cent (2023: 66 per cent).

-The statement of comprehensive income on page 16 shows the Company's results for the year.
-For the financial year ended 31 March 2023 the Company made a profit before tax from continuing operations of £1.8 million (2022: loss of £0.3 million).
+The statement of comprehensive income on page 18 shows the Company's results for the year.
+For the financial year ended 31 March 2024 the Company made a profit before tax from continuing operations of £6.5 million (2023: profit of £1.8 million).